 Under the leadership of the Board and the Diversity and Inclusion Committee, it will be vital for ARIDO members to actively participate in the next steps.
 There will be a call for your participation in a province-wide membership survey.
 This will ensure the Board and committee do not work in a silo, and will give each and every member the opportunity to share, in confidence, what they need and want, as well as their vision for an inclusive and diverse profession.
 This survey will also provide an opportunity to report to ARIDO any oppressive or discriminatory activities and behaviours that must be addressed.
+A move toward diversity, inclusion, and equity cannot hapAs an Interior Designer from London, I'm encouraged to see the association focus on uniting the province and supporting members across Ontario.

-A move toward diversity, inclusion, and equity cannot happen via the efforts of head office or the committee alone, it requires our community to join in.
+pen via the efforts of head office or the committee alone, it requires our community to join in.